-Dr. Veneziano is the Safety Circuit Rider with the Iowa Local Technical Assistance Program (LTAP) at the Institute for Transportation at Iowa State University.
+Dr. Veneziano is the safety circuit rider with the Iowa Local Technical Assistance Program (LTAP) at the Institute for Transportation at Iowa State University.
 Dr. Veneziano earned his doctorate in transportation engineering from Iowa State University in 2006.
-He has over 10 years of experience in various aspects of transportation research, including safety and operational analysis, winter maintenance applications, Intelligent Transportation Systems, and remote sensing.
-He has considerable research experience working with numerous agencies including the National Cooperative Highway Research Program, the Iowa; California, Oregon, Idaho, Colorado, and Montana Department of Transportation, among others.
+He has over 13 years of experience in various aspects of transportation research, including safety and operational analysis, winter maintenance applications, intelligent transportation systems, and remote sensing.
+He has considerable research experience working with numerous agencies including the National Cooperative Highway Research Program, the Iowa; California, Oregon, Idaho, Colorado, Maryland, and Montana Departments of Transportation, among others.
 In addition, his experience includes outreach and training activities for safety treatments, roadside safety, work zone flagging and safety, and roadway signing and marking.

 - PhD, Civil Engineering (Transportation Engineering), Iowa State University, Ames, IA, 2006